About

 Bio

 Kelly developed and oversees the academic support program at Westminster.
 She is the coordinator for accommodations and is the main contact for families with questions about extended time at Westminster or with standardized testing.
-As a learning specialist she teaches effective study skills through individualized and group instruction.
-Lessons involve organization, time management, setting and achieving goals, the importance of a great attitude and self-motivation, flexibility, building grit, task initiation, successful note-taking, test-taking strategies, critical thinking skills, active listening and sustained attention, and working memory.
+She teaches effective study skills through individualized and group instruction.
+Lessons involve organization, time management, setting and achieving goals, the importance of a great attitude and self-motivation, flexibility, building grit, task initiation, successful notetaking, test-taking strategies, critical thinking skills, active listening and sustained attention, and working memory.
 She also teaches Global History and Society.

 Kelly earned a bachelor’s in education at Plymouth State University with a concentration in reading and special education.
+She has a master’s degree from St. Joseph’s University and a certificate in Social, Emotional, Behavioral Wellness.
 She is also trained in the Orton-Gillingham Approach in reading.
 Orton-Gillingham is a structured literacy program that helps students who struggle with reading, auditory processing and/or other learning differences.
-She is currently working on a Master of Science in special education at Saint Joseph’s University, with a certification in social, emotional and behavioral wellness.

 Contact Us